The Bible – for verses about ocean-sea creatures

 Book 3 –Splashy Fins, Flashy Fins- Deep Sea Rhymes to Make You Grin -Copeland and Lewis

 b)make vocabulary and/or spelling list of words they don’t know

 c)read out loud to kids pausing at end of the sentence to allow them to fill in the missing rhyming word. e.g. “…some have a lot of legs.
 Some swim around with their bellies full of lots of little _______ (child should say “eggs!”).

 d) make a list of rhyming words.
 See if you can come up with a different rhyming word to make it funny (e.g. instead of eggs in the previous example they could say “full of lots of little legs”.

 a) list all of the different defense mechanisms of seahorses/sea creatures.

 b) define predator, prey

 c) Pretend one child is a predator and another prey.
-Let the child who is prey try to figure our what way to avoid being caught (blend into environment (hide, wear same color clothes as wall)
+Let the child who is prey try to figure out what way to avoid being caught (blend into the environment (hide, wear same color clothes as the wall)

 d) compare and contrast how humans and sea horses carry and give birth to babies